YourRoots Logo

 Children(s): Sarah Lane, Elizabeth Stearns, John Stearns

-Sarah Abbott was born in Andover, Essex County, Massachusetts, United States of America in 1726, to Uriah Abbott and Sarah Mitchell.
-Later in life, Sarah Abbott married Josiah Howe Stearns; among their children were Sarah Lane, Elizabeth Stearns and John Stearns.
-Sarah Abbott died in Epping, Rockingham County, New Hampshire, United States of America, 1766.
+Sarah Abbott was born in 1726 in Andover, Essex County, Massachusetts, United States of America, the child of Uriah Abbott and Sarah Mitchell.
+Sarah Abbott married Josiah Howe Stearns, and had children including Sarah Lane, Elizabeth Stearns, John Stearns.
+Sarah Abbott passed away in 1766 in Epping, Rockingham County, New Hampshire, United States of America.

 Find more search results for Sarah Abbott